-Kindale’s focus on community development is in response to the needs and interests of the individuals we serve.
+Kindale’s focus on community development is in response to the needs and interests of the people we serve.
 Our belief is that these needs and interests mirror those of the broader community.
-Therefore, if we help the community, we help our individuals and vice versa.
+Therefore, if we help the community, we help our persons served and vice versa.
 We can’t do it alone, however, so we actively seek out partners with similar interests, goals, and values.
 Our partnerships include governments, businesses, educational institutions, organizations, other non-profits, service clubs, families and individuals.

 Kindale partners with many other organizations to address community issues, including: